 Lax regulation of Fannie Mae and Freddie Mac led to the mortgage companies taking on too many risky loans, Wallison said.

 “It turns out it was impossible to regulate them,” he said.
 “They were too powerful.”
 He said no one knows how much will be needed to keep the companies solvent.
+The continued government support of Fannie Mae and Freddie Mac makes buying their debt a good investment, Wallison said.

 “It was always safe to buy these notes,” he said.
 The U.S. government was always going to stand behind them.
 They’re as good as Treasury notes.”